richelbilderbeek/paper_critical_ai/docs/dialogue/dialogue.md

          a `transplant` of 'Lake' are in category 'SL'
       - Fish that have an `origin` of 'Stream' and a `transplant` of 'Stream' are in category 'SS'
-    - Show a trendline for each binomal fit on each of these 4 categories.
+    - Show a trendline for each parabolic fit on each of these 4 categories.
        - Use blue lines for categories that originate from a lake
        - Use green lines for categories that originate from a stream
        - Use solid lines for categories 'LL' and 'SS'